 The City will replace any of the above items with the Fire Chief’s discretion.
 Items marked “as needed” may not necessarily be replaced annually.

 Proper station attire will be determined by the Fire Chief.
 Collared shirts shall be worn when on duty.
 Socks and under shirts shall be white or navy blue in color.
 No visible piercings or loose jewelry shall be allowed while on duty.
 The city is not responsible for jewelry lost, stolen or damaged while on duty.
+Tattoos depicting nudity and/or vulgarity shall be covered at all times when on duty or in attendance at any fire department activity.

 APPENDIX E: SUBSTANCE ABUSE AND TESTING